 OLED: Organic Light Emitting Diode

-When an electric current is applied to the two conductors, the organic material produces a bright, electro-luminescent light.
-When energy passes from the negatively charged layer (cathode) to the other layer (anode), it stimulates the organic material between the two, which in turn emits light that is visible through the outermost layer of glass.
+OLEDs use a technique known as electroluminescence, in which material emits light in response to the flow of electric current.
+When electric current is applied to the two conductors, the organic material produces a bright, electro-luminescent light.
+When energy passes from the negatively charged cathode layer to the anode layer, it stimulates the organic material sandwiched between them, which emits light that is visible through the outermost layer of glass.

 - Electrical current flows from the Cathode to the Anode through the organic layers.